 To apply, candidates should complete the application through the APTA’s centralized application system RF-PTCAS.

-Applications will be accepted from October 1 until April 30 (due date subject to change, see RF-PTCAS for current deadline).
-Top candidates will be interviewed on the Ohio State campus during January and June.
+Applications will be accepted from October 1st until February 30 (due date subject to change, see RF-PTCAS for current deadline).
+Top candidates will be interviewed on the Ohio State campus.
 The application should be completed through APTA's centralized application system RF-PTCAS.

 Board-Certified Clinical Specialist in Cardiovascular and Pulmonary Physical Therapy

-The Ohio State University Cardiovascular and Pulmonary PT Residency
+Director of The Ohio State University Cardiovascular and Pulmonary Physical Therapy Residency Program

 School of Health and Rehabilitation Sciences